The Dividing Line: Where Soul Esteem Begins

 Pity feels like care, but it keeps you small.
 It feeds the wound instead of healing it.

-Moreover, pity sounds like comfort, but it’s actually disguised disbelief in your strength.
 And if you stay around it long enough, you’ll start to agree with it.

-That’s why Soul Esteem is different from self-esteem.
+Once you recognize the weight of pity, you can finally see why Soul Esteem is different from self-esteem.

 Self-esteem says, “I’m enough.”